 Here are a few tactics I would think about to address Dark Social:

-Lastly, don’t sweat it: private sharing is human nature, and people will find a way to share digitally outside the lens of analytics.
+The most important thing to remember when considering dark social: don’t sweat it.
+Private sharing is human nature, and people will find a way to share digitally outside the lens of analytics.
 Use the sharing you can record as an indicator for what you can’t in dark social.